Kurento/kurento/source/features/logging.rst

 - ``{Object}``: [Optional] Name of the object that issued the message, if one was specified for the log message.
 For example: *<kmswebrtcendpoint0>*, *<fakesink1>*, *<audiotestsrc0:src>*, etc.
 - ``{Message}``: The actual log message.

-For example, when KMS starts correctly, a message such as this one would be printed to the log file:
+For example, when KMS starts correctly, a message like this will be printed:

 .. code-block:: text